SanjinKurelic/PaintingsGarage/ReadMe.md

 Some images are already provided with the project and will be automatically copied to SFTP server.

 To start backend and build frontend, run Maven wrapper command which will build everything and serve web application on **localhost:8080**

 ```
 ./mvnw spring-boot:run
 ```

 Maven wrapper will build Java Spring Boot project and will also run yarn commands to build frontend and copy it to backend resource directory.

+> Note: If you would like to run this web application in Dockerfile container, please follow usage notes mentioned in
+> Dockerfile

 #### Main page